0to10/software-development-workflow/README.md

 complete work on a task within 5 hours.
 Most companies have working days of 8 hours, which means that most tasks can be finished within a single working day.

-Software engineering sometimes requires making modifications to many different parts of a software application.
+Software engineering frequently requires making modifications to many different parts of a software application.
 There may be people in your team that thrive on elaborate changes, but for others it might be daunting.
 If work is left in an unfinished state at the end of a working day, the software engineering that